jeog/SimpleOrderbook/README.md

-SimpleOrderbook is an interactive back-end for handling and matching real-time financial market order-flow.
+SimpleOrderbook is an interactive back-end for handling and matching real-time financial market order flow.
 It's currently in early development, has undergone almost no testing, and is currently only intended for animating market models and simulations.

 The core module is implemented as a C++ class, providing a low-level interface.
 The Python-C API extension module sits on top - wrapping the object - providing its own object-oriented interface.